techemmy/Flask-Chat-Application/README.md

 NOTE: Make sure you change the DATABASE_URL to suit your database url,
 	  'username' usually postgres by default
-	  'password' the password set for the db or your master password 'db' for the name of your db
+	  'password' the password set for the db or your master password 'db' for the name of your db, and your virtual environment enabled if you use one.
 </pre>

 <h3>For those running on Mac or Linux, to run this code check the equivalent